epfl-ada/ada-2021-project-k-dim/Readme.md

 ### Result
 What a nice model we got !
 We got it because we have chosen Qids with sole profession, remember ?
 At this stage we could see if our model works, or not.
 But let's assume it works !
-* Let's consider now Qids with multiple professions, we won't dive into a multiclass neural network but, by looking at the quotes of the person per year or month (depending on available data), is it possible to predict what profession the person was excercing _by this time_?
+* Let's consider now Qids with multiple professions, we won't dive into a multiclass neural network but, by looking at the quotes of the person/year, is it possible to predict what profession the person was excercing _by this time_?
 * Can we use our model to assign a word, or collection of words to a class ?
 * Can we predict another target of a speaker: other features in the provided folder "speaker_attributes.parquet" (e.g. “nationality”, “gender”, etc)?

 ### Planning
 #### During Milestone 2
 * Ivan: handle data in its size.
-* Konstantin: explore additional dataset and looks for NLP methods: word emmbedings.
+* Konstantin: explore additional dataset and look for NLP methods: word emmbedings.
 * Mohamed: explore feasability of alternative ideas that we finally dropped (Social quotes, graph implementation).
 * David: explore NLP methods: stemming and lemmatization, redaction of Readme.md.